 “We’re pulling out all the stops to increase the value of the facility for our sponsors and to better support stockpile stewardship.”

 —NIF Facility Manager Doug Larson

 “This increase in available shot time at a constant level of funding is a testament to the creativity and hard work of the entire NIF Team in finding ways to streamline the process,” Herrmann said.
 “The effort involved every part of the system, from laser shots, to optics, to targets, to diagnostics—all contributing to creating more opportunities to support NIF’s missions.”

-NIF began operating 24 hours a day, seven days a week in October 2010.
-Early improvements in the shot-to-shot cycle time increased the number of cryogenic (frozen-fuel) target shots, from an average of 6.6 shots per month in mid-2011 to an average of ten cryogenic shots per month by January 2012.
+NIF began operating 24 hours a day, 7 days a week in October 2010.
+Early improvements in the shot-to-shot cycle time increased the number of cryogenic (frozen-fuel) target shots, from an average of 6.6 shots per month in mid-2011 to an average of 10 cryogenic shots per month by January 2012.